Don Draper: Biography

-Draper then embarked on a nomadic existence as a mechanic and in the series' final episode, "Person to Person", moved into a commune with Anna's niece Stephanie (Caity Lotz).
-In the last scene of the episode and series, he sits and meditates, with a smile on his face.
+By 1968, Draper's alcoholism and mental health struggles led to an increase in erratic behavior, leading to a mandatory leave of absence from SCDP after he cost them a major client.
+After spending a year without work and attempting sobriety, Draper returned to SCDP (now known as "Sterling Cooper and Partners" after a merger with rival firm Cutler, Gleason and Chaough) in 1969, slowly regaining the trust of his colleagues.
+When SC&P was taken over by McCann in 1970, Draper abruptly walked out of the agency in the middle of a meeting and embarked on a nomadic existence as a mechanic over the course of several months.
+In the series' final episode, "Person to Person", Draper went on a retreat to the Esalen Institute with Anna's niece Stephanie (Caity Lotz).
+In the last scene of the series, Draper sits and meditates, with a smile on his face.
 His ultimate fate is left ambiguous: In their reviews of the final episode, some critics said that the episode's final shot—the iconic 1971 "I'd Like to Buy the World a Coke" ad, produced by McCann Erickson—implied that the episode did not provide a definite ending to Draper's story, while others noted that Peggy's last conversation with Don was a phone call inviting him to work with her on a new client she just landed, Coca-Cola, suggests Draper returned to advertising and created that commercial.